 Currently, there are two (2) Common Prerequisite Counseling Manual (CPCM) CIP Code tracks for 13.1210 - Pre-Elementary/Early Childhood Teacher Education.
-The MDC BS-ECE degree proposal combines tracks 1 & 2, resulting in a combination of the existing two (2) certification areas (1) Birth through Age 4 and (2) Age 3 through Grade 3.
+The MDC BS-ECE degree proposal combines tracks 1 & 2, resulting in a combination of the existing two (2) certification areas (1) Birth through Age 4 and (2) BirthAge 3 through Grade 3.
 To accurately reflect the proposal design, MDC requests that a third track be developed to merge the 2 certification areas.
+As listed in Table 15 provides a proposed there are similar programs listed in the CPCM track option

-Table 15 provides a proposed CPCM track option under CIP 13.1210 (Track 3).
+Common Prerequisites Manual under CIP 13.12107 (Track 13).